-The setting of the field PTT Initiates a Call determines whether a press of the PTT initiates a call request.
+The setting of the PTT Initiates Call field determines whether a press of the PTT initiates a call request.

-For Orca Elan and Orca 5030 radios, PTT Initiates a Call should be enabled.
+For Orca Elan and Orca 5030 radios, PTT Initiates Call should be enabled.

 The PTT on Orca 5035 and Orca 5040 radios initiates a call by default if the PTT is not locked.
-The PTT is locked if the Keypad Lock Disables option for PTT (Key Settings II tab) is ticked and Keypad Lock is accessed by a function key preset or KEYLOCK using the user function menu.
+The PTT is locked if the Keypad Lock Disables option for PTT (Key Settings II tab) is ticked.
+Keypad Lock is accessed by a function key preset, or KEYLOCK, using the user function menu.